Gigabyets/Pet_Shop/README.md

 2. ### Access the application in your browser:
    By default, the development server will be running on http://localhost:8000.
 You might need to log in to the administration panel using a predefined account (credentials to be set up in the users table or through a seeder).

-  # This project is intended to serve as an example for future development and use.
-Created by Gigabyets.
+  _This project is intended to serve as an example for future development and use.
+Created by Gigabyets [fast work](https://fastwork.co/user/jkcnkhaq)_